This post was most recently updated on November 29th, 2019

 The unbleached material of the diaper is just as soft as a cotton ball.
 At the same time, it’s thick enough to contain lots of wetness and solid mess.
 Even if your junior is a hard-wetter, one diaper should last for a little more than an hour.
 It also hides stains better than pure white diapers, so extra points for that.

-For washing, I’d suggest using hot water and the regular detergent.
+For washing, I’d suggest using hot water and regular detergent.
 Refrain from using a fabric softener while washing.

 - Very easy to fold.